 Writing is a process, especially when creating formal documents.
 Always practice writing drafts because it allows you to develop your thoughts and discover areas for improvement once you edit it.
 Draft-making should be taken seriously as it can lead to a complete and professional paper ready for presentation or submission.

 The mutual agreement should clearly state the terms and conditions set out by both parties.
 The whole formal document must include sections and clauses, explaining every detail.
 Sections should include titles, expiration/effectivity dates, names of concerned parties, recitals, confidentiality clause, force majeure, and signatory lines.
 Cover everything that needs to be mentioned in the document, so that when misunderstandings arise, both parties are protected and secured.

 4. Revise and Edit

 After creating your first draft, go over the document, and edit it.
 The editing process requires checking for the overall content, structure, clarity, and style.
 After careful revision and editing, present the document to a legal expert for review.
 Whether you are writing employment termination forms, tenancy/lease terminations, mutual divorce agreements, mutual confidentiality agreements, mutual arbitration agreements, or mutual non-disclosure agreements, seek suggestions from legal experts as they can give you points on how to make effective and law-compliant documents.

-5. Set a Date for the Agreement Signing
+5. Set a date for the Agreement Signing

-Finalize everything and make sure no details are missed out.
+Finalize everything and make sure no details are missed.
 Once you finish writing the document, mark your appointment calendar, and set a date for the execution of the mutual agreement.
 Both parties should arrive at mutual and good terms before signing.
 After sealing the joint partnership or understanding, the parties can carry on with their business to foster and abide by the agreement.